layertwo/homelab/docs/monitoring.md

 1. **Prometheus** collects metrics from various sources (nodes, Kubernetes, applications)
 2. **Grafana** visualizes the metrics collected by Prometheus
-3. **Uptime Kuma** performs regular checks on services to monitor their availability
-4. **Gatus** performs health checks on services and sends alerts when issues are detected
+3. **Gatus** performs health checks on services and sends alerts when issues are detected

 ## Components